All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Peptide therapy costs vary widely depending on the specific peptide, whether you use brand-name or compounded versions, and your provider's consultation fees.
 On average, monthly costs range from $150 to $600 for most protocols, with some brand-name peptides costing significantly more.
 A 2024 survey by the Peptide Therapeutics Foundation found that average annual spending on peptide therapy among regular users was approximately $3,600.

-Most health insurance plans do not cover peptide therapy prescribed for off-label or optimization purposes.
+Most health insurance plans don't cover peptide therapy prescribed for off-label or improvement purposes.
 Exceptions include FDA-approved peptides prescribed for their approved indications, such as semaglutide for type 2 diabetes or weight management with a qualifying BMI.
 Some HSA and FSA accounts may cover peptide therapy with a letter of medical necessity from your provider.

 Is Peptide Therapy Safe?